MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

     ![Image showing add a parallel branch and other options](../media/edit-desktop/add-parallel-branch.png)

-1. Select the action that you want to perform in the parallel branch if there's a failure when the UI flow runs.
+1. Select the action that you want to perform in the parallel branch if there's a failure when the Windows recorder (V1) flow runs.

-   You can select **Record app** to do a new recording for the parallel branch or select  **Terminate** from the **Built-in** actions to exit the UI flow exit gracefully if there's a failure.
+   You can select **Record app** to do a new recording for the parallel branch or select  **Terminate** from the **Built-in** actions to exit the Windows recorder (V1) flow exit gracefully if there's a failure.

     ![Image showing the parallel branch options](../media/edit-desktop/add-parallel-branch.png)